Dali-debug/Projet_Mobile/README.md

 ## Original Design

-The original design is available at: https://www.figma.com/design/nyqz406RYiODaxJS88uq99/Smart-Farm-Irrigation-App
+The original design is available at: https://www.figma.com/design/nyqz406RYiODaxJS88uq99/Smart-Farm-Irrigation-App (Note: This was the original design reference from another project)

 ## License